CranaJS/crana/README.md

 ## Roadmap
 - Improve documentations
 - Use webpack for server too
-- Implement possiblity to add own "app.it" plugins
+- Implement possiblity to add own "crana" plugins